 It is easier to find other SLTs who work in this field through the Royal College of Speech and Language Therapists SEMH Clinical Excellence Network 5, which are very supportive, and who have been very active in developing relevant resources in collaboration with RCSLT 6.

 Secondary trauma can occur when we work with traumatised children and we become affected by their experiences, so SLTs working with this group need good trauma informed supervision 7.
 SLT can be attachment and trauma friendly but it is especially important here that we ‘do as much good as we can for others while doing the least harm to ourselves’.

 Do you want to learn and think about these issues further?

-Come to the next course beetle course – Understanding and supporting attachment difficulties and complex trauma.
-How they can affect children and young people’s development, including their communication skills.
+Come to my next Attachment and Trauma course – Course Beetle CPD Masterclass.
 We’ll discuss the theory behind attachment and trauma and consider how it applies to the children and young people we work with.
 We will also consider the potential impact on language and communication development and how SLTs might contribute to supporting these young people.
 There will also be opportunities to discuss ideas sparked from this with colleagues.